PrefectHQ/prefect/docs/guides/using-the-client.md

 # Using the Prefect orchestration client
 ## Overview
-In [`src/prefect/client/orchestration.py`](https://github.com/PrefectHQ/prefect/blob/main/src/prefect/client/orchestration.py), you can find a bunch of useful client methods that make it simpler to do things like:
+In the [API reference for the `PrefectClient`](/api-ref/prefect/client/orchestration/), you can find a bunch of useful client methods that make it simpler to do things like:

 - [**reschedule late flow runs**](#rescheduling-late-flow-runs)
 - [**get the last `N` completed flow runs from my workspace**](#getting-the-last-n-completed-flow-runs-from-my-workspace)